backstage/backstage/docs/overview/architecture-overview.md

 as well as provide a foundation for the plugin libraries to rely upon.

 The second group is the rest of the shared packages, further divided into "Frontend Plugin Core" and "Frontend Libraries".
-The core packages that are considered particularly stable and form the core of the frontend framework.
+The core packages are considered particularly stable and form the core of the frontend framework.
 Their most important role is to form the boundary around each plugin and provide a set of tools that helps you combine a collection of plugins into a running